 This information has been written and edited by Macmillan Cancer Support's Cancer Information Development team.
-It has been translated into [language] by a translation company.

 This information is based on the Macmillan booklet Help with the cost of cancer.
 We can send you a copy, but the full booklet is only available in English.